MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-4/index.md

 ![Rivet soldered shut](soldered-shut.webp)
 ![Pushing solder out](pushing-solder-out.webp)

 It took me a while of brainstorming and trial and error but eventually I managed to push the solder out by heating it up and pushing with a pin connector.
 Of course I then managed to resolder it shut a couple more times and got to even try desoldering when it accidentally spread way too far.
+Desoldering with a strip like below should theoretically be as simple as placing it on the solder to be removed, heating it up and removing the strip with the excess solder but it did not go quite so smoothly.

 ![Desoldering](desoldering.webp)